To apply to the Biology major for the current cycle:

 The Admissions Process:

-- Once offer emails are sent, the student has 7 days to click the survey link and accept the offer.
+- Week 4: Once offer emails are sent, the student has 7 days to click the survey link and accept the offer.
 Please check that the offer email did not land in your spam/junk folder.
+Students who do not accept the offer by the deadline (4th Friday of the quarter) indicated in the offer email will need to reapply in a subsequent quarter (if eligible).
+After you accept the offer, you will be sent to a confirmation page once your submission is completed.
+Additionally, you can reclick on the submission offer link to see if it was confirmed.

-- Students who are not offerred admission will receive a notification email and are welcome to reapply in the following application cycle, if eligible.
+- Students who are not offered admission will receive a notification email and are welcome to reapply in the following application cycle, if eligible.

-- Students will be declared in the system in time to remove major-related holds for the next quarter's registration.
+- Week 5: Students who are not already declared in another major will be declared in the system in time to remove major-related holds for the next quarter's registration as pending for the following quarter.
+This happens about a week after the deadline for the offer.

 *Please note: The system will not allow you to apply to the major if you do not meet the minimum requirements*

 We strongly encourage students who do not meet the minimum application requirements to meet with a Department of Biology Academic Adviser to discuss their options.
-Walk-in advising is available M-F* 9am-12pm and 1-4pm (*1:30-4 on Thursdays).
-You may also make an individual appointment by contacting one of the Biology Advisers directly.
+You can make an individual appointment by contacting one of the Biology Advisers directly.
+NOTE: We offer Zoom drop-in advising weekly, or students can contact email@example.com to ask general questions.

 - For information about applying to the University of Washington, contact the Office of Admissions